MenuFLIXANO

 The Enchanted Desna (1964)

 Based on the novel of the same name by Oleksandr Dovzhenko.
-About the childhood of the famous Soviet film director Oleksandr Dovzhenko, who was born on the ancient lands of Chernihiv, along the banks the Desna.
+About the childhood of the famous Ukrainian film director Oleksandr Dovzhenko, who was born on the ancient lands of Chernihiv, along the banks the Desna.
 The film consists of two parts.
-The first is ...
+The first ...

 Watch Now